serra/wiki-to-doc/README.md

  * setup.py
  * wikidoc/_version.py

-It will add a tag to the current commit too.
+It will add a version tag to the current commit too.

-When this tag is pushed and detected by our CI system, the CI system will create a release and push it to PyPi.

 So to do a patch increment: